 I didn’t discover the value of mentors until later in life, and I wish I would have sooner.
-Mentors can help you avoid mistakes in your career (and life) because they’ve already made them and learned from them.
-They can give you honest advice, and support if you’re down.
+It can get harder to find a mentor for adults, perhaps because we’re afraid to ask for help, or perhaps because those mentors are more willing to help younger mentees.
+No matter your age, mentors can help you avoid mistakes in your career (and life) because they’ve already made them and learned from them.
+They can give you honest advice and support if you’re down.
 They can help you make connections and find jobs.
-I never knew how to find a mentor and was lucky enough to have mine find me.
+I never knew how to find a mentor for my career and was lucky enough to have mine find me.

 To go deeper with someone, and ask them to become a regular mentor, many writers’ groups offer mentorship programs.

 Jeanne V. Bowerman, Editor-in-Chief at Pipeline Artists, has a great list of dos and don’ts for finding a writing mentor.
 And the International Screenwriters’ Association has a resource page for mentorship, too.
 Below, NPR offers up some advice for how to find the right mentor, how to make the ask, and how to be a good mentee.

 How to Find a Mentor

 Know your goals

 To make the ask: